-As of August 1, 2022, California WIC will change to Similac brand milk-based formulas.
+As of August 1, 2022, California WIC has changed to Similac brand milk-based formulas.
 Soy formula Enfamil ProSobee will stay the same.
 Use your WIC App to see your food benefits and check the brand when you shop.
 The brand, type, size, and number of cans to buy is in your WIC Food Balance.

 There are additional options for California WIC families who cannot find formula during the infant formula shortage.

 Similac Formulas Offered by California WIC Starting August 1, 2022: